Information on this page is for customers in

 Where Is This Work Being Done?

-The new line is being constructed between the Eversource substation in Sudbury, and the Hudson Light and Power substation in Hudson.
-Sign up to receive routine email updates about the project.
+The new line was constructed between the Eversource substation in Sudbury, and the Hudson Light and Power substation in Hudson.
+The new transmission line was energized in December, 2024.
+Construction was completed November 2024 and restoration will be finalized in 2025.

-The approved route includes 7.6 miles of underground line within an existing, inactive Massachusetts Bay Transportation Authority (MBTA) railroad corridor, passing through Sudbury, Marlborough, Stow and Hudson.
-The remaining 1.4 miles of line is being built under streets in Hudson.
+The approved route included 7.6 miles of underground line within an existing, inactive Massachusetts Bay Transportation Authority (MBTA) railroad corridor, passing through Sudbury, Marlborough, Stow and Hudson.
+The remaining 1.4 miles of line was built under streets in Hudson.

-Eversource is working closely with the Massachusetts Department of Conservation and Recreation (DCR) to co-locate compatible uses within the existing, inactive MBTA corridor.
-Eversource will conduct the civil work and bridge replacement to prepare the site, install the new transmission line and leave a compacted gravel sub-base to support the Massachusetts Central Rail Trail (MCRT).
-After the Eversource project is complete, DCR will pave the trail, install safe road crossings and complete final restoration of this publicly accessible shared-use path.
+We are working closely with the Massachusetts Department of Conservation and Recreation (DCR) to co-locate compatible uses within the existing, inactive MBTA corridor.
+We conducted the civil work and bridge replacement to prepare the site, installed the new transmission line and left a compacted gravel sub-base to support the Massachusetts Central Rail Trail (MCRT).
+DCR will pave the trail, install safe road crossings and complete final restoration of this publicly accessible shared-use path.
+Construction on the shared-use path will be completed in 2025.

 * View the interactive project map